trolldbois/pytan/README.md

     3. raw.response: will save the raw HTTP response from Tanium with no transformation
     5. raw.request: will save the raw HTTP request to Tanium with no transformation

-# Things PyTan can NOT do right now
+# Things it can NOT do right now

   1. Pass parameters for parsed questions
   2. Pass parameters for manual questions